 Whether you’re starting out as a content marketer or have years of experience under your belt, each year brings new challenges.
-But each challenge also brings valuable insights.
-By the end of 2017, content marketers everywhere have learned key lessons that will guide their content strategies for 2018.
-To wrap up for this year and prepare for next year, we talked to 10 experts to share their insights and best practices for content marketing strategy with you.
+But each challenge also brings valuable insights into how to create a content marketing strategy that works.
+By the end of 2017, content marketers everywhere have learned the content marketing best practices that will guide their 2018 content strategies.
+To wrap up for this year and prepare for next year, we talked to 10 content marketing experts to share their insights and best practices for content marketing strategy with you.

 1. Podcast is an important medium for content marketing strategy

 “Much has been made of the podcasting trend in 2017, and listener stats are up across the board.
 According to this report, 50% of all homes in the U.S. are podcast fans, and 112 million people (40% of the U.S. population) have enjoyed a podcast (up from 36% last year).
 Sixty-seven million people listen to podcasts at least every month, and 42 million listen to podcasts weekly.

 Flipboard has excelled at the presentation of high-quality articles, and we are building up our video content marketing, but we’ve barely scratched the surface when it comes to podcasts on our platform.
 So not only are we planning to build out our podcast offering in 2018 but also hope to launch a podcast ourselves and turn some of the content we create—such as Josh Quittner’s weekly tech reader—into an aural experience that you can enjoy while driving or cooking, for example.

 Turning written work into a narrated version is a way to extend the reach of a piece of content and meet people wherever they are.”

 2. Dig into data to drive and refine your content marketing plan

 “Let the data guide your content strategy.
 Hypotheses are fine, but if you look at the data you may find that much of what you thought your target audience would read or what you thought would work actually doesn’t.